Roles and Responsibilities

 Commodore is the principal Flag Officer *, sets a direction for the club and is responsible for the organisation and management of the club.
-The Commodore chairs the General Committee meetings.
+The Commodore chairs the Trustees meetings.

 Vice Commodore is second in command, is a Flag Officer and is responsible for the organisation and management of the sailing side, and associated aspects, of our club.

-Rear Commodore is third in command, is a Flag Officer and is responsible for the organisation and management of all the land based aspects of our club and all the social events including bar and catering and website.
+Rear Commodore Events and Promotion is third in command, is a Flag Officer and is responsible for the organisation of social events including bar and catering and website.

-Honorary Secretary is an Officer and is responsible for all club records, maintaining all club legal documentation, be it rates, licences, rules or health & safety etc. as well as organising and taking minutes of General Committee and General Meetings.
+Honorary Secretary is an Officer and is responsible for all club records, maintaining all club legal documentation, be it rates, licences, rules or health & safety etc. as well as organising and taking minutes of Trustee and General Meetings.
 The Hon Secretary is also responsible for membership matters.

 Honorary Treasurer is an Officer and is responsible for all club finances and the submission of any legal documents required by law.
-The Treasurer is required to keep the General Committee apprised of the club's financial position at each General Committee meeting.
+The Treasurer is required to keep the Trustees apprised of the club's financial position at each Trustee meeting.